 Valle del Ambroz

-A green valley below the Sierra de Béjar where a medieval Jewish quarter
+A valley below the Sierra de Béjar where a medieval Jewish quarter, Roman thermal baths and chestnut forests draw visitors with no interest in a crowd.

 Why this place

-South of Hervás, Baños de Montemayor is a spa village whose thermal springs were already in use under Roman rule — the site was known as Aquae Caprense, and a first-century bathhouse excavated beneath the current spa now forms part of a small museum.
-Milestones from the reigns of Trajan and Hadrian were found along the Vía de la Plata where it crosses the eastern edge of the village.
+South of Hervás, Baños de Montemayor is a spa village whose thermal springs were already in use under Roman rule.
+The site was known as Aquae Caprense; a first-century bathhouse excavated beneath the current spa now forms part of a small museum, and milestones from the reigns of Trajan and Hadrian were found along the Vía de la Plata where it crosses the eastern edge of the village.

-At the head of the valley, La Garganta sits above 1,000 metres in the sierra foothills, surrounded by dense chestnut groves that include the Castaños del Temblar — five ancient trees estimated between 500 and 700 years old near the hamlet of Segura de Toro.
+At the head of the valley, La Garganta sits above 1,000 metres in the sierra foothills, surrounded by dense chestnut groves; the Castaños del Temblar, five ancient trees estimated between 500 and 700 years old, stand near the hamlet of Segura de Toro.
 The EU named the valley a European Destination of Excellence in 2019, specifically for health and well-being tourism.

 When to go

-The valley has two clear windows.
-Late spring — May and early June — brings cooler temperatures, open trails and the full green of the chestnut and oak canopy before summer heat arrives on the Extremaduran plain below.
-Early autumn, from mid-September through October, is the signature season: the chestnut forests turn amber and copper, the "Otoño Mágico del Valle del Ambroz" festival runs across seven consecutive weekends in all eight villages (declared a Festival of International Tourist Interest in 2024), and the traditional calbotá — a communal roasted-chestnut evening with dried figs and sangria — draws visitors from across Spain.
-July and August are hot in the valley floor, though La Garganta and the sierra trails remain comfortable.
-Winter is quiet; La Garganta receives regular snowfall and several village businesses close from January through March.
+Two clear windows.
+In May and early June the valley is cool and the trails are open; the chestnut and oak canopy reaches full green before summer heat arrives on the Extremaduran plain below.
+Mid-September through October is the signature season.
+The chestnut forests turn amber and copper, and the "Otoño Mágico del Valle del Ambroz" festival runs across seven consecutive weekends in all eight villages (declared a Festival of International Tourist Interest in 2024); the traditional calbotá, a communal roasted-chestnut evening with dried figs and sangria, draws visitors from across Spain.
+High summer is hot on the valley floor, though La Garganta and the sierra trails stay comfortable in July and August.
+Winter is quiet.
+La Garganta receives regular snowfall, and several village businesses close from January through March.

 How to get there

-The honest answer is that a car makes this valley easy and anything else requires planning.
+A car makes this valley easy.
+Anything else takes planning.
 The Vía de la Plata rail line (Plasencia–Salamanca corridor) closed to passenger services in 1985; a government study on eventual reopening was not expected to conclude before 2026, with any reconstruction on a horizon beyond 2030.
 The nearest functioning rail access is Plasencia (Renfe Media Distancia from Madrid or Cáceres), from which ALSA coaches serve Hervás directly in roughly 40 minutes, several times daily.
 From Salamanca, ALSA runs coaches to Hervás in approximately 1 hour 40 minutes.
 A second regional operator, Cevesa, covers the Plasencia–Hervás route with slower, more frequent stops.
-Without a car, Hervás is reachable; the smaller villages — La Garganta, Gargantilla, Segura de Toro — are significantly harder.
+Without a car, Hervás is reachable.
+The smaller villages (La Garganta, Gargantilla, Segura de Toro) are significantly harder.
 No timetables or prices are given here; check alsa.com and Renfe for current schedules.

 - Nearest station